onaralili/SplitUp/README.md

 # ↗️ SplitUp! ↗️
 ✨ SplitUp! is a Chrome extension allows a user to split one or many tabs into a different window. ✨

-✨An open-source, a tiny chrome extension to make your life browser experience easier.
+✨An open-source, a tiny chrome extension to make your browser experience easier.

 ✨It is especially handy when you are dealing multiple tabs and want to organize some of the tabs in a different window.